xy-241/CS-Notes/content/cp/All The Same.md

 - When `a` and `b` are divisible by `k`, it means by subtracting `y` times from `a` and `z` time from `b`.
 We obtain `0` aka reaching same level
 - Given `[1,5,13]`, the differences we have are `4` and `8`, the GCD of `4` and `8` is `4` -> `4 = 1*4`, `8 = 2*4`
 - Given `[1,13,5]`, the differences we have are `12` and `8`, the GCD of `12` and `8` is `4` -> `12 = 3*4`, `8 = 2*4`
+- The order doesn't matter since eventually all elements should be reduced to the same integer
 - We can make the difference is positive, to ensure the GCD calculated is positive
 ## Space & Time Analysis
 ---